 Do Homemade Caramels Need to be Refrigerated?

-I individually wrap my caramel pieces in parchment paper and store them in a container in my pantry for up to 1 month.
+I individually wrap my caramel pieces in parchment paper (it can sometimes stick to wax paper, so go with parchment), and store them in a container in my pantry for up to 1 month.

-If it’s really hot in your kitchen and you need to store these in the fridge, I recommend letting them warm to room temperature before serving for the best texture.
+If it’s really hot in your kitchen and you need to store these in the fridge, let them warm to room temperature before serving for the best texture.

 How to Make Soft and Chewy Caramel